Pivot Chart in Blazor Pivot Table Component

 Blazor Pivot Chart with ScrollBar

-Meanwhile, there is another way to display multiple values in a chart.
-In this approach, the series drawn from multiple values are grouped and displayed in a single chart.
-And, based on the values, multiple Y axis scales will be framed with different ranges.
-This can be achieved by setting the properties EnableMultipleAxis as true and MultipleAxisMode as Single in PivotChartSettings.
+Alternatively, you can display multiple values in a single chart.
+In this approach, the series from multiple values are grouped and displayed together.
+Based on the values, multiple Y-axis scales are created with different ranges.
+This can be achieved by setting EnableMultipleAxis to true and MultipleAxisMode to Single in the PivotChartSettings class.

-In the following code sample, the pivot chart can be seen as a single chart with multiple value fields such as Sold and Amount that are drawn as multiple Y axis.
+In the following code sample, the pivot chart appears as a single chart with multiple value fields such as Sold and Amount, each represented with its own Y-axis.

 @using Syncfusion.Blazor.PivotView